Ferromagnetism in an extended coherently-coupled atomic superfluid: Deterministic creation of ferromagnetic domain walls

-In \aref{fig:fig5}(d), we show the experimentally measured position of the created DW as a function of $\delta_\textrm{DW}$.
-The theory prediction (red line) and the expected position at the beginning of the 25\,ms, as extracted from Fig.\ref{fig:fig2} data (grey area), are also shown.
-The smooth and linear dependence observed in this figure demonstrates how the smoothness of the confinement potential allows for the continuous and deterministic control of the DW position via $\delta_{\rm DW}$, without it being pinned by external disorder as it often happens in solids.
+In addition, the smooth and linear dependence observed in this figure demonstrates how the smoothness of the confinement potential allows for the continuous and deterministic control of the DW position via $\delta_{\rm DW}$, without it being pinned by external disorder as it often happens in solids.
 This key result showcases the promise of our set-up in view of future studies of the quantum relaxation dynamics of the domain wall.

-The slight position shift of the DW (green dots) from the magnetic interface at the end of the first ramp (gray shaded area) can be attributed to some spurious nonadiabatic spin dynamics.
-In fact, at fixed spatial position the disappearance of the FM metastable state, previously occupied due to the presence of hysteresis, into the S-FM one, occurs via a non adiabatic spin rotation.
-Thus, spin excitations are generated no matter how slow the system is manipulated [see for instance the ripples in \aref{fig:fig2}(c-d) and in \aref{fig:fig3}(a-d)].
-Their interaction with the DW is responsible for the observed shift in its position.
-A similar spatial drift of the magnetization jump towards the bulk of the FM region is also visible by comparing the top and bottom panels of \aref{fig:fig5}(b).